Exponential enhancement of quantum metrology using continuous variables

-Quantum metrology aims to study the limitation of the measurement accuracy given by quantum mechanics and explore how to achieve better measurement sensitivity with quantum resources, such as quantum entanglement and squeezing \cite{caves1981quantum, giovannetti2006quantum}.
-In recent years, quantum metrology has been long pursued due to its vital importance in physics, such as gravitational wave detection \cite{schnabel2010quantum, danilishin2012quantum, adhikari2014gravitational}, atomic clocks \cite{derevianko2011colloquium, schioppo2017ultrastable}, quantum imaging \cite{ kolobov1999spatial, dowling2015quantum}.
-A well-studied example of single-parameter estimation is to estimate a parameter $f$ introduced in a Hamiltonian with the form of $H=f H_{0}$, where $H_{0}$ is a known Hamiltonian.
-The limit of estimating this type of parameter is given by quantum Cram\'er-Rao bound (QCRB) \cite{braunstein1994statistical}, which reads $\Delta f\ge {1}/{\sqrt{\nu F_{Q}}} $, where $F_{Q}=4T^{2} \Delta^{2} H_{0}$ is quantum Fisher information (QFI), $\nu$ is the number of times the estimation is repeated, $T$ is the coherent interaction time, and $\Delta H_{0}$ is the deviation of $H_{0}$.
-There are two ways to improve measurement accuracy: either by increasing the coherent interaction time $T$ or, by maximizing the deviation of $H_{0}$ through preparing the probe in a special entangled state.
-Specifically, with quantum entanglement, one can maximize $\Delta H_{0}$ to achieve $\Delta H_{0}=N(\lambda _{M}-\lambda _{m})/2$, where $N$ is the number of probes, $\lambda _{M}$ ($\lambda _{m}$) is the maximum (minimum) eigenvalue of $H_{0}$ \cite{giovannetti2006quantum}.
-Accordingly, the minimum value $\Delta f \propto {1}/{TN}$ is considered as the Heisenberg limit, where $N$ can be perceived as the quantum parallel resource, and $T$ as the quantum serial resource \cite{huelga1997improvement, shaji2007qubit}.
+Quantum metrology aims to study the limitation of the measurement accuracy governed by quantum mechanics and to explore how to achieve better measurement sensitivity with quantum resources\cite{caves1981quantum, giovannetti2006quantum}.
+In recent years, quantum metrology has been long pursued due to its vital importance in applied physics, such as gravitational wave detection \cite{schnabel2010quantum, danilishin2012quantum, adhikari2014gravitational}, atomic clocks \cite{derevianko2011colloquium, schioppo2017ultrastable}, quantum imaging \cite{ kolobov1999spatial, dowling2015quantum, Omar2019}.
+A quantum metrology process includes three steps: preparing probes in a designed initial state; probes evolve under a parameter-dependent Hamiltonian $H_f$ for time $T$; the measurement of the final state.
+A well-studied example of parameter estimation is to estimate a parameter $f$ introduced in a Hamiltonian with the form of $H_f=f H_{0}$, where $H_{0}$ is a known Hamiltonian.
+The sensitivity of estimating this type of parameter scales as $1/(T\Delta H_{0})$, where $\Delta H_{0}$ is the standard deviation of $H_{0}$.
+There are two ways to improve measurement accuracy: either by increasing the coherent interaction time $T$, or by maximizing the standard deviation of $H_{0}$ through preparing the probe in a special entangled state.
+Specifically, with quantum entanglement, one can maximize $\Delta H_{0}$ scaling as $\Delta H_{0} \propto N $, where $N$ is the number of probes \cite{giovannetti2006quantum}.
+Accordingly, the estimation sensitivity $ {1}/{(TN)}$ is considered as the Heisenberg limit, where $N$ can be perceived as the quantum parallel resource, and $T$ as the quantum serial resource \cite{huelga1997improvement, shaji2007qubit}.